Canon 80D vs Fujifilm X-A3

 It is notable that the 80D has a microphone port, which is missing on the X-A3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
+Both the 80D and the X-A3 have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the X-A3 was followed by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Fujifilm X-A3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.